 Identifying a surgeon to perform any procedure is probably the most critical decision you can make in treating BPH

 .
 The first criteria for assuring a successful, complication-free procedure is to select a board-certified doctor - one who has shown a mastery of the knowledge and skills required in his/her field to the exacting standards of the certifying group.

 David B. Samadi

-, MD is the Vice Chairman, Department of Urology and Chief of Robotics and Minimally Invasive Surgery at The Mount Sinai Medical Center in New York City.
+, MD is the Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital, and Professor of Urology at Hofstra North Shore-LIJ School of Medicine in New York City.
 He is a board-certified urologist and a specialist in the diagnosis and treatment of urologic diseases, kidney cancer, bladder cancer, and prostate cancer.
-Dr. Samadi is trained in oncology, open, laparoscopic, and robotic surgery and has performed over 4,500 robotic laparoscopic prostate surgeries.
+Dr. Samadi is trained in oncology, open, laparoscopic, and robotic surgery and has performed over 7,000+ robotic laparoscopic prostate surgeries.
 He is actively involved in training and proctoring urologists throughout the United States and internationally.

 Share on Facebook